semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ![Screenshot of Semgrep's "Create New Integration Channel" menu](../img/integration-firstview.png)<br />

+## Managing integrations

+To view, disable or enable your saved integration channels:

-To turn notifications for each channel on or off, click on the **gear** icon within the **Rule board.** Then click on the toggles to turn notifications on or off for each channel.
+1. In the **Integrations** tab, click the **gear** icon within the **Rule board**.
+2. Click on the toggles to turn notifications on or off for each channel.

 ![Screenshot of the Semgrep rule board with integrations](../img/integration-ruleboard.png)<br />

 ## Integrating various third-party tools